aws-solutions-library-samples/guidance-for-scalable-game-playtesting-and-qa-on-aws/README.md

 ## Next Steps

-This guidance demonstrates setting up a single playtest session with a single Discord bot.
-For multiple playtest sessions running simultaneously, you can deploy multiple versions of the Discord bot with different Session IDs.
-Additionally, while this guide demonstrates a simple playtest session setup using a single region, you may want to consider leveraging multiple regions.
+This guidance demonstrates setting up a single playtest session and registering a playtester to that session.
+You may want to test with a larger internal team with muliple session and within mulitple regions that your stream groups are deployed to.
+Have playtesters experiment around with streaming from different regions.
+Lastly, see what kind of sentiment gets generated after many playtesters report in their observations.

 ## Cleanup